What Is The Conveyancing Process When Selling A House?

 Conveyancing Legal Documents

-Your solicitor will then contact the Land Registry to request the up to date deeds (also known as ‘official copies’) for the property.
+Your solicitor will then contact the Land Registry to request the up-to-date deeds (also known as ‘official copies’) for the property.

 This will confirm you are the legal owner of the property and land upon which it resides (unless your property is leasehold).

-We’ve never had any issues with this part of the process and you’ll often find it happens without you hardly noticing!
+We’ve never had any issues with this part of the process, and you’ll often find it happens without you hardly noticing!

 Step 4 – You Complete The Required Forms